0LNetworkCommunity/libra-framework/framework/libra-framework/entry_functions.md

 - `set_allow_direct_coin_transfers(account: &signer, allow: bool)`
   - Sets whether direct coin transfers are allowed for an account

+### slow_wallet.move

+- `user_set_slow(sig: &signer)`
+  - Allows users to change their account to a slow wallet

+- `smoke_test_vm_unlock(sig: &signer, ...)`
+  - Test function for VM unlocking

 ## Note

 This document lists entry functions that are publicly callable by end users in the Libra Framework's production code.
-Test-only functions have been excluded.
+Test-only functions have been excluded unless they provide important functionality.

 The entry functions are organized by their module location and include a brief description of their purpose.
 For detailed parameter lists and implementation details, please refer to the source code of each module.